zlehmann/using-active-model-serializer-v-000/README.md

 ## Lesson

-In the last iteration of our blog application, we saw that using `to_json` was an easy way to serialize objects to JSON without having to create our own serializer.
-However, if we look at our current controller
-code:
+Imagine we had a blog application.
+When we want to view an instance of a `Post`, we also want to view the `Author` associated with that `Post`.
+We could manually nest the data by using the built in ActiveRecord method `to_json` to manually serialize this data in a way that makes sense.
+Take a look at the current implementation of that:

 ```ruby
 # posts_controller.rb